ShiniNet/cirque-input-module/README.md

 This repository is based on CirqueDriver by petejohanson and Zephyer.

-It is still in development, so the code is frequently modified.
+It is still in development, so it contains test code and the code is updated frequently.